 Increasingly, businesses from large to small are turning to virtual numbers to replace their traditional phone systems.
 And that’s no surprise, given the many benefits virtual numbers offer.

-While a virtual phone number may sound complicated or expensive for those not familiar with this option, the technology is actually very straightforward and cost effective.
+While a virtual business phone number may sound complicated or expensive for those not familiar with this option, the technology is actually very straightforward and cost effective.
 And, it’s technology that has found increasing use among a variety of businesses of all types and all sizes.
 From a technical standpoint, many readers will undoubtedly be familiar with the underlying technology, which relies on cloud computing technology and data centers to host the software and information used to support the use of virtual numbers.

 Cloud computing has become increasingly popular for a variety of uses, from storing data on your cell phone to utilizing software without downloading large applications onto the end user’s computer.
-The fact that cloud computing allows the data center infrastructure to be shared among many users is one of the primary reasons that the costs of using a virtual phone system can be kept to a minimum.
+The fact that cloud computing allows the data center infrastructure to be shared among many users is one of the primary reasons that the business costs of using a virtual phone number system can be kept to a minimum.

 Things You May Not Know About the History of Telephone Numbers